-Gateway review - A meeting involving the apprentice, employer and on programme trainer where the readiness for end-point assessment is determined.
+Gateway meeting - A meeting involving the apprentice, employer and on programme trainer where the readiness for end-point assessment is determined.

-Planning meeting - A meeting involving the apprentice, employer and end-point assessments are clarified and planned.
+Planning meeting - A meeting involving the apprentice, employer and end-point assessor where the end-point assessments are clarified and planned.